The culture of marijuana in the USA

 It often happens that more dangerous synthetic drugs are mixed into marijuana — in this case, addiction is almost inevitable, and unpleasant consequences are guaranteed.American Butler

-By 1905-06, 29 states had restrictions on the sale of hemp and its derivatives, and by 1930, all states had bans on the production and distribution of cannabis.
-During Reagan's presidency, any interaction with drugs could land a person in prison for 25-30 years.
+By 1905-1906, 29 states had already imposed restrictions on the sale of cannabis and its derivatives.
+By 1930, bans on the production and distribution of cannabis were established in all states.

-By 2012, the movement for legalization was so active that a referendum was held.
-Colorado and Washington were the first states to legalize marijuana.
-In January 2018, the ban was lifted for California — the most populous state in the USA.
+The first major turning point came in California, which, in 1996, became the first state to legalize medical marijuana.
+By 2012, the movement for legalization had gained so much support that a referendum was held.
+Colorado and Washington became the first states to fully legalize marijuana for recreational use.
+In January 2018, the ban was lifted for California, the most populous state in the U.S., further solidifying the country’s shift towards legalization.

 Where is marijuana legal?